nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Editing an assignment: `edit_assignment`

 Edits an assignment belonging to a student based on the student's index number and the assignment's index.
 If an assignment is edited, but the details remain identical, TAchy will not treat this as an error.
-Instead,TAchy has been designed to allow for the assignment to be overwritten with the exact details.
+Instead,TAchy has been designed to allow for the assignment to be overwritten with the exact details.<br>
+**Editing an assignment will reset the submission status to "not submitted", and reset any previously assigned grade as well.**

 Format: `edit_assignment si/INDEX ai/INDEX [an/NEW_ASSIGNMENT_NAME] [ms/NEW_MAX_SCORE]`